huberfe/huberfe.github.io/jobs.md

 - randomized rounding algorithms for quantum ground states, quantum codes
 - approximate quantum colorings

-The position is offered for 2 years, with a salary of approx. 140'000 PLN gross / year and travel funding.
+The position is offered for 2 years, with a salary of approx. 140'000 PLN gross / year and generous travel funding.

 Applicants should send their application (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement_POSTDOC.pdf)) with subject “SDPCode Postdoc” to: felix.huber@ug.edu.pl